 Opportunities for Enterprising Journalists Abroad Have Expanded

 Foreign freelance journalists often write, take photos, and film overseas on a wide variety of assignments.

 If you seek adventure with purpose, are curious to a fault, prefer work to be physical as well as mental, and can never resist a challenge, consider becoming a freelance foreign correspondent.

 Bear in mind that a stimulating environment will bring out your best, but practicality is paramount.
-Select a destination where a steady stream of marketable news can be expected, competition is low, and the cost
+Select a destination where you can expect a steady stream of marketable news, low competition, and lower living costs.

 Line Up Your Clients

 Once you've got a place in your sights, it's time to line up your clients.
 There's no worse feeling than being on the other end of the phone across an ocean trying to pitch a hot story, and the editor doesn't remember your name.
 Avoid this frustration by laying the groundwork in advance.

 First, ask any old hands for contacts; you'll be surprised who they know and where.
 Otherwise, cold call the foreign editor (editor's note: online directories of international newspapers or online news sites include Worldwide Newspapers and InkDrop) and briefly introduce yourself and your plans.
 Email a copy of your CV and latest clips, check if they already have a regular stringer where you hope to go, and if they would accept submissions.
 Boldness is essential to succeed independently overseas, so it is best to start now.
 Because you will pay your own way (though this can change later), it's a win-win situation, as the editor gets a person on the ground, and you have a potential patron.
 Follow up with more phone calls as the date of departure approaches to build rapport and discuss story ideas.
 Ask the editor their perspective and what kind of stories they would like to receive.